jaival-p/usf-club-golf/usf-club-golf-no-base44/README.md

-# USF Club Golf Sponsorship Site
+# Club Golf at USF Sponsorship Site

 React/Vite site deployed on Netlify with Netlify Functions + Resend for sponsorship inquiry emails.